 Warm water will do.
 Even better would be some herb-infused water to facilitate healing and offer pain relief.
-This you can get from your midwife or doula; probably not your doctor.
+You can get this from your midwife or doula, probably not your doctor.

 If you’re not working with a doula or midwife, Wellness Mama has an excellent recipe for a Postpartum Soothing Spray here.